A red brick colonial home in fall, depicting a colonial-style house in an autumnal setting.

 3. Quitclaim Deed

-A quitclaim deed is used in transactions where ownership of the property is not in issue, like divorce, inheritance or transfer of ownership to a business or trust.
+A quitclaim deed is used for transactions in which property ownership is not an issue, like divorce, inheritance or transfer of ownership to a business or trust.
 One owner uses the quitclaim deed to renounce a claim they had on the property.
 In a divorce situation, the spouse who leaves the marital home with no future financial involvement must sign a quitclaim deed to avoid future liability.

 The quitclaim does not create any warranties or guarantees.
 It doesn’t even constitute proof that the grantor ever had a valid claim to the property.
 It simply says, “Whatever I had is now yours.”
 If “whatever” turns out to be nothing, so be it.